Baybrook Mall: 1990s

-Later Years
+Later years

 A botched robbery incident in August 2000 resulted in a murder at the Dillard's entrance.
 A woman was entering Dillard's when approached by the suspect attempting to grab her purse.
 After a struggle, the woman was shot in the neck.
 The suspect fled, and the woman collapsed in the Dillard's doorway and later died.

 After 30 years at Baybrook, original tenant Luby's lease expired, and they left the mall to relocate to a new location across the Gulf Freeway in 2008.

 As of 2007, with the name change from Foley's to Macy's through the acquisition of Foley's parent company, The May Department Stores Company, Macy's returned to the mall.
 Previously, in 1987, Dillard's (on the south side) and Macy's (on the north side) faced off against each other at Baybrook Mall.
 Because of acquisitions and name changes, 20 years later Dillard's held the north side anchor, and Macy's became the south anchor.

 Lifestyle Expansion and Power Center

 In March 2014 Baybrook was at almost 100% leasing capacity, and considered the premiere shopping destination for the southeast quadrant of Houston.
 At this time it was announced Baybrook was planning a massive expansion.
 The expansion would include a new outdoor Lifestyle center, and retail Power Center, adding a combined additional 500,000 square feet to the mall, including more than 30 retail stores and 10 restaurants.
+This is in part to help compete with the Tanger Outlet Mall in Texas City and the Pearland Town Center.

 In November 2015, Baybrook Mall completed the first part of its two-phase expansion, the 285,000 square foot Lifestyle Center.
 The Lifestyle expansion included a green space, stage, 22' x 12' digital screen, retail stores, restaurants, and entertainment venues.
 New tenants included Dave & Buster's, Star Cinema Grill, Bar Louie, Z Gallerie, Kendra Scott, Yard House, Perry's Steakhouse, Zara (retailer), Arhaus, Maggiano's Little Italy and many other establishments.
 The expansion remarked a return of a theater to Baybrook, as Star Cinema grill constructed a 42,000 square ft flagship location; and Baybrook had not had a theater since General Cinema closed their location in 1998.

 The second phase 270,000 sq. ft.
 Power Center opened in November 2016.
 The power center, constructed adjacent to the lifestyle expansion, features Dick's Sporting Goods (one of five throughout Greater Houston) as one of the anchor tenants.
 Other retailers in the power center included The Container Store and Total Wine & More, which would be their first locations in the southeast side of Houston.
 The combined expansion has made it the second largest mall in the Houston area, after The Galleria.